 Canadian Computing Competition: 1998 Stage 2, Day 2, Problem 3

-There once were two sad people who were named, oddly enough, A and B. They were sad because they were always being talked about, often quite slanderously, in math problems by the callous, faceless mathematical institution.
+There once were two sad people who were named, oddly enough, and .
+They were sad because they were always being talked about, often quite slanderously, in math problems by the callous, faceless mathematical institution.
 Whenever they would talk to other people, the mean people would say "Hey, I read about you!
 You're always collecting and losing apples, aren't you?"
 They could not get jobs, because the mean interviewers would say "Didn't I read that at one point you two were prisoners?
 Hmmm, this is a dilemma…"

 While the author feels deeply for them, unfortunately, he lacks any semblance of an imagination and none of the other letters could make it, so he will be using them yet again.
 However, to prevent the standard misconceptions, please read the disclaimer.